johnkinuthiaa/fake-store-for-FE/README.md

 500 Internal Server Error: Unexpected server error.
 Testing the API

-Use tools like Postman or curl to test the API endpoints.
  Ensure to include the Authorization header with a valid token for protected routes.
-Conclusion

-This documentation provides a comprehensive overview of the online store API built with Spring Boot.
-Frontend developers can use this guide to understand how to interact with the API effectively.